rubrikinc/terraform-provider-polaris/docs/data-sources/role.md

 Read-Only:

 - `hierarchy` (Set of Object) Snappable hierarchy. (see [below for nested schema](#nestedobjatt--permission--hierarchy))
-- `operation` (String) Operation allowed on object ids under the snappable hierarchy.
+- `operation` (String) Operation allowed on object IDs under the snappable hierarchy.

 <a id="nestedobjatt--permission--hierarchy"></a>
 ### Nested Schema for `permission.hierarchy`